April 2026 — By Sun Bear Industries

 The most significant shift occurring in the energy sector is the transition from consumption to ownership.
 For decades, communities have paid utilities for energy services, with little opportunity to capture the underlying value.

 Solar and battery storage change this dynamic.
 These systems produce predictable, long-term cash flows over 20 to 30 years, making them comparable to traditional infrastructure investments.
-When owned by communities, they can generate revenue that supports housing, workforce development, and other local priorities.

 Conclusion